-SELTA: What opportunities do you see for future co-operation between DENT and other organisations like SELTA or the TA?
+SELTA: What opportunities do you see for future co-operation between DELT and other organisations like SELTA or the TA?

 EK: Joint events and workshops certainly!
 For instance, it would be fantastic to set up a joint seminar day or similar in the not-too-distant future for literary translators of all the Scandinavian languages to network and learn together.

 EK: My five-year-old’s current favourite: what’s orange and sounds like a parrot?
 A carrot!

 SELTA: Well that’s about it then… Thank you Ellen Kythor, DELT Chair.